johnbrandborg/faker-events/README.md

 When you create the Event Generator, the profiles you will use in the events are created with a number of data points.
-Below is a list of attributes that can be used on the 'profile' object within the Event Profiler function.
+Below is a list of attributes that can be used on the 'profile' within the Event Profiler function.

 * id
 * uuid